 Executive Order Regarding Sick Leave

-In May, 2015, President Obama signed an executive order requiring mandatory sick leave to be provided by all federal contractors, including all Spokane companies that work with Federal agencies.
+In May 2015, President Obama signed an executive order requiring mandatory sick leave to be provided by all federal contractors, including all Spokane companies that work with Federal agencies.
 This new policy requires that government contractors give employees 7 days per calendar year of paid sick leave.
 This includes construction companies, contracts covered under the Service Contract Act, and contracts in connection with federal lands and federal employees.
 The executive order takes effect on January 1, 2017.
-Under these provisions employees earn 1 hour of sick leave for every 30 hours worked and are allowed to rollover the sick leave.
-Employers are not required to payout the sick leave when the employee leaves the company and if the employee rehires within 12 months, the previously accrued sick leave is reinstated.
+Under these provisions, employees earn 1 hour of sick leave for every 30 hours worked and are allowed to roll over the sick leave.
+The law does not require employers to payout the sick leave when the employee leaves the company and if the employee rehires within 12 months, the previously accrued sick leave is reinstated.